image

 This new regime effectively brings ALL B&Bs into the ambit of the new fire regulations, with the onus on every owner to assess his/her own risk and responsibility, by carrying out a Fire Risk Assessment (FRA).

-As the explicit purpose of the RRFSO is "to make the law easier to understand and comply with" and reduce the burden of regulations on business, it was clearly not intended that the results would be more onerous for small businesses and householders than the previous regime - but in fact this is not proving to be the case in practice.
+As the explicit purpose of the RRFSO is "to make the law easier to understand and comply with" and reduce the burden of regulations on business, it was clearly not intended that the results would be more onerous for small businesses and householders than the previous regime - but in fact this did not prove to be the case in practice.

-Many B&B owners are being told by their local Fire Authority that they "must" instal fire precautions of the sort that would have been required under a current Fire Certificate, even though they would not have had to have a Fire Certificate before October 2006.
+Many B&B owners were told by their local Fire Authority that they "must" instal fire precautions of the sort that would have been required under a current Fire Certificate, even though they would not have had to have a Fire Certificate before October 2006.

 • the financial cost of compliance is disproportionate to their turnover and profits